 Here you will find all information on corporate governance in relation to Masterflex SE.
 Learn more about our Corporate Governance Report and the Articles of Association of Masterflex SE.

-The Board and Supervisory Board of Masterflex SE declare that the recommendations of the Code in the version dated 7 February 2017 have been complied with to date, with the exception of the deviations listed in the last declaration of conformity dated December 2019, and that the recommendations of the Government Commission on the German Corporate Governance Code in the version dated 16 December 2019 will be complied with in future, with the following deviations.
-This declaration has been made permanently accessible to shareholders of Masterflex SE on our website.
-The website also contains all previously published versions of the Declaration of Conformity.
+The Executive Board and the Supervisory Board of Masterflex SE declare that the recommendations of the Code in the version of December 16, 2019 have been complied with to date with the exception of the deviations mentioned in the last Declaration of Conformity of December 2021 and that the recommendations of the Government Commission on the German Corporate Governance Code in the version of December 16, 2019 will be complied with in the future with the deviations mentioned below.
+The declaration is made permanently available to the shareholders of Masterflex SE on the website.
+All previously published declarations of conformity can also be found there.

-The Rules of Procedure for the Supervisory Board of Masterflex SE can be found here (as of December 16, 2020 / available only in german language):
+The Rules of Procedure for the Supervisory Board of Masterflex SE can be found here (as of December 14, 2021 / available only in german language):